EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

 Why is EMDR so exhausting?

 EMDR can be exhausting for some people because it often involves revisiting traumatic or emotional memories that are difficult to face.
-In addition, clients may be asked to revisit details they have only recently remembered or haven’t spoken about aloud.
-Despite these processes, EMDR is said to make reprocessing these memories easier with bilateral stimulation in the brain.
+Clients may also be asked to revisit details they have only recently remembered or haven’t spoken about aloud.
+Despite these processes, EMDR therapy is said to make reprocessing these memories easier with bilateral stimulation in the brain.

 Is EMDR just hypnosis?